nasa/astrobee/INSTALL.md

 ./scripts/docker/run.sh --remote
 ```

-For more options, see: \ref install-docker.
+For much more discussion, see: \subpage install-docker.

 ## Building the code natively